Shūji Terayama: Legacy

-Terayama published almost 200 literary works and over 20 short and full-length films.

 In 1997, the Shuji Terayama Museum was opened in Misawa, Aomori, with personal items donated by his mother, Hatsu.
 The museum was designed by visual artist Kiyoshi Awazu, who had previously collaborated with Terayama.
 As of 2015, the museum's director is poet Eimei Sasaki, who had previously starred in Throw Away Your Books, Rally in the Streets (1968).

 Asahi Shimbun named an award after Terayama with the inauguration of their Asahi Performing Arts Awards in 2001.
 "The Terayama Shūji Prize is meant to recognize artistic innovation by individuals or organizations who have demonstrated artistic innovation".
 However, the awards were suspended in 2008.

+Terayama wrote lyrics to many songs that became generational hits, including Maki Asakawa's Kamome (Seagull) and Carmen Maki's Toki ni wa haha no nai ko no you ni (Sometimes like a motherless child).

 In March 2012, Tate Modern in London hosted a tribute to Terayama that was attended by Kyōko Kujō and Terayama's assistant director, Henrikku Morisaki.

 Works

-His oeuvre is well known for its experimentalism and includes:
+His oeuvre is well known for its experimentalism and includes but is not limited to: